Cerlancism/faster-whisper-webui/README.md

 python cli.py --model large --vad silero-vad --language Japanese "https://www.youtube.com/watch?v=4cICErqqRSM"
 ```

+Rather than supplying arguments to `app.py` or `cli.py`, you can also use the configuration file [config.json5](config.json5).
+See that file for more information.
+If you want to use a different configuration file, you can use the `WHISPER_WEBUI_CONFIG` environment variable to specify the path to another file.

 ## Google Colab

 You can also run this Web UI directly on [Google Colab](https://colab.research.google.com/drive/1qeTSvi7Bt_5RMm88ipW4fkcsMOKlDDss?usp=sharing), if you haven't got a GPU powerful enough to run the larger models.